jdz357/jdz357.github.io/_pages/about.md

 Welcome to my website!

-I am a PhD student at the Oden Institute at The University of Texas at Austin.
+I am a PhD candidate at the Oden Institute at The University of Texas at Austin.
 My research focuses on finite element methods (specifically, the discontinuous Petrov-Galerkin) for simulating nonlinear elasticity.